manasbhalerao23/RentifyCause/README.md

 # RentifyCause

-RentifyCause is a rent management/payment platform tailored for the Indian Red Cross Society, Chhatarpur (M.P.).
+RentifyCause is a rent management/payment platform tailored for the Indian Red Cross Society.
 The application allows tenants (shopkeepers) to pay rent online, keep track of their rent payment status month-wise, and download official rent invoices.
 It is built with a TypeScript-based frontend and backend.

 ---